paul-wolf/djaq/README.md

 Compared to other frameworks like GraphQL and DRF, you can't easily implement complex business rules on the server.
 This might be a deal breaker for your application.

-In particular, if you want to restrict access from untrusted clients to prevent them accessing some rows of your DB, this is more work than just installing Djaq.
-In that case, you might look at one of those other solutions or Plain Old Django Views.
+Djaq, without any configuration, provides access to *all* your model data.
+That is usually not what you want.
+For instance, you would not want to expose all user data, session data, or many other kinds of data to even authenticated clients.
+It is trivial to prevent access to data on an app or a model class level.
+But this might be too coarse grained for your application.

 Djaq only supports Postgresql at this time.